We Are Dad

-We Are Dad is a 2005 documentary film chronicling the story of two male pediatric AIDS nurses who have taken in a number of HIV positive infants as their foster parents.
+We Are Dad is a 2005 American documentary film chronicling the story of two male pediatric AIDS nurses who have taken in a number of HIV positive infants as their foster parents.
 The film outlines the couple's struggle to provide a stable and loving home to their children.
-When one child, who tested HIV-positive at birth, is discovered to be HIV negative, the state of Florida determined that the child should be adopted, but refused to allow his foster parents, a gay couple, to adopt him.
+When one child, who tested HIV-positive at birth, is discovered to be HIV negative, the U.S. state of Florida determined that the child should be adopted, but refused to allow his foster parents, a gay couple, to adopt him.
 The fight over this decision thrust this family into the center of the debate over gay adoption.